-My appearance at this hearing of your distinguished subcommittee of the House Committee on the Judiciary has been looked upon as an unusual historic event - one that has no firm precedent in the whole history of presidential relations with the Congress.
+My appearance at this hearing of our distinguished subcommittee of your distinguished subcommittee of the House Committee on the Judiciary has been looked upon as an unusual historic event - one that has no firm precedent in the whole history of pres-idential relations with the Congress.
 Yet, I am here not to make history, but to report on history.
 The history you are interested in covers so recent a period that it is still not well understood.
-If, with your assistance, I can make for better understanding of the pardon of our former President, then we can help to achieve the purpose I had for granting the pardon when I did.
+If, with your as-sistance, I can make for better under-standing of the pardon of our former President, then we can help to achieve the purpose I had for granting the parthe purpose I had for granting the par-lon when I did.

 That purpose was to change our national focus.
 I wanted to do all I could to shift our attentions from the pursuit of a fallen President to the pursuit of the urgent needs of a rising nation.
-Our nation is under the severest of challenges now to employ its full energies and efforts in the pursuit of a sound and growing economy at home and a stable and peaceful world around us.
+Our nation is under the severest of challenges now to employ its full energies and efforts in the pursuit of a sound and growing economy at home and a stable and peaceful around us. world

-We would needlessly be diverted from meeting those challenges if we as a people were to remain sharply divided over whether to indict, bring to trial, and punish a former President, who already is condemned to suffer long and deeply in the shame and disgrace brought upon the office he held.
-Surely, we are not a revengeful people.
+We would needlessly be diverted from meeting those challenges if we as a people were to remain sharply divided over whether to indict, bring to trial, and punish a former President, who already is condemned to suffer who already is condemned to surrer long and deeply in the shame and dis-grace brought upon the office he held.
+Surely, we are not a revengeful peo-ple.
 We have often demonstrated a readiness to feel compassion and to act out of mercy.
 As a people we have a long record of forgiving even those who have been our country's most destructive foes.
 Yet, to forgive is not to forget the lessons of evil in whatever ways evil has operated against us.
-And certainly the pardon granted the former President will not cause us to forget the evils of Watergate-type offenses or to forget the lessons we have learned that a government which deceives its supporters and treats its opponents as enemies must never, never be tolerated.
+And certainly has operated against us.
+And certainly the pardon granted the former Presi-dent will not cause us to forget the evils of Watergate-type offenses or to forget the 'lessons we have learned that a government which deceives its supporters and treats its opponents as enemies must never, never be toler-ated. ated.

 The pardon power entrusted to the President under the Constitution of the United States has a long history and rests on precedents going back centuries before our Constitution was dratfed and adopted.
-The power has been used sometimes as Alexander Hamilton saw its purpose: "In seasons of insurrection ... when a well-timed offer of pardon to the insurgents or rebels may restore the tranquility of the commonwealth; and which, if suffered to pass unimproved, it may never be possible afterwards to recall."
-Other times it has been applied to one person. as "an act of grace ... which exempts the individual, on whom it is bestowed, from the punishment the law inflicts for a crime he has committed."
-When a pardon is granted, it also represents "the determination of the ultimate authority that the public welfare will be better served by inflicting less than what the judgement fixed."
-However, the Constitution does not limit the pardon power to cases of convicted offenders or even indicted offenders.
-Thus, I am firm in my conviction that as President I did have authority to proclaim a pardon for the former President when I did.
+The power has been used sometimes as Alexander Hamilton saw its purpose: "In seasons f insurrection when a multiplate of insurrection ... when a well-timed of-fer of pardon to the insurgents or reb-els may restore the tranquility of the commonwealth; and which, if suffered to pass unimproved; it may never be possible afterwards to recall."
+Other times it has been applied to one person as "an 'act of grace ... which exempts the individual, on whom it is bestowed, from the punishment the law inflicts for a crime he has committed."
+When a pardon is granted, it also represents "the determination of the ultimate au-"the determination of the ultimate au-thority that the public welfare will be better served by inflicting less than what the judgement fixed."
+However, the Constitution does not limit the par-ion power to cases of convicted of-jenders or even indicted offenders.
+Thus, I am firm in my conviction that as President I did have authority to proclaim 'a pardon for the former President when I did.